-Within TIRZ areas, make funding available to private development that renovates and re-uses historic buildings.
-Establish clear criteria for the standards that must be met to qualify.
+Within TIRZ areas, make funding available to private development that renovates and reuses historic buildings.
+Establish clear criteria for standards related to maintaining historic character and design that must be met to qualify.
+Other requirements, such as for affordable housing and the standards outlined in the Tax Increment Reinvestment Zone Toolkit in Chapter 6 should also be considered.